Toxoplasma gondii: Tachyzoites

 Motile, and quickly multiplying, tachyzoites are responsible for expanding the population of the parasite in the host.
 When a host consumes a tissue cyst (containing bradyzoites) or an oocyst (containing sporozoites), the bradyzoites or sporozoites stage-convert into tachyzoites upon infecting the intestinal epithelium of the host.
 During the initial acute period of infection, tachyzoites spread throughout the body via the blood stream.
 During the later, latent (chronic) stages of infection, tachyzoites stage-convert to bradyzoites to form tissue cysts.
+To survive in the host, tachyzoites manipulate the immune response by injecting the contents of rhoptries into host cells.
+This seems to be vital for their survival, as knock-out strains of T. gondii which are unable to inject hosts with rhoptries have been shown to be avirulent in vivo.

 Merozoites

-Like tachyzoites, merozoites divide quickly, and are responsible for expanding the population of the parasite inside the cat's intestine before sexual reproduction.
+Like tachyzoites, merozoites divide quickly and are responsible for expanding the population of the parasite inside the cat's intestine before sexual reproduction.
 When a feline definitive host consumes a tissue cyst (containing bradyzoites), bradyzoites convert into merozoites inside intestinal epithelial cells.
 Following a brief period of rapid population growth in the intestinal epithelium, merozoites convert into the noninfectious sexual stages of the parasite to undergo sexual reproduction, eventually resulting in zygote-containing oocysts.